-It's no secret that dying of thirst would really, really suck.
-You'd feel dry, tired, weak, and it would continue to be that way for what feels like an eternity before you finally croak.
-But have you ever wondered what is dying of thirst like, really?
+It's no secret that passing from severe dehydration would be extremely unpleasant.
+You'd feel dry, tired, weak, and it would continue to be that way for what feels like an eternity before you finally expire.
+But have you ever wondered what dying of thirst is really like?
 How it works, and what exactly happens to your body?
-It may be a pretty grim prospect, but in a scientific way it's sort of fascinating.
-Gross and horrifying, but fascinating.
+It may be a decidedly grim prospect, but in a scientific way, it can be considered sort of fascinating.

 Maybe you have a bit of morbid curiosity.
 Maybe you even asked yourself if you can really perish from dehydration.
 Well, the answer to that one is yes, you can.
 But your other questions and curiosities will take a more scientific eye.
 You just have to follow your thirst for knowledge - we won't leave you high and dry.